 Geoff Chappell, Software Analyst

-The ETW_PMC_SUPPORT structure is created whenever for an event logger when processor performance monitoring is enabled for it.
+The ETW_PMC_SUPPORT structure is created for an event logger when processor performance monitoring is enabled for it.
 Such requests reach the kernel only through ZwSetSystemInformation or NtSetSystemInformation when given the information class SystemPerformanceTraceInformation (0x1F) with an information buffer whose first dword is EventTraceProfileEventListInformation (0x0E) or EventTraceProfileCounterListInformation (0x0F).

 The ETW_PMC_SUPPORT structure is not documented.